universal-packages/universal-time-measurer/README.md

 ## Typescript

-Time Measurer is developed in TypeScript and shipped fully typed.
+This library is developed in TypeScript and shipped fully typed.

 ## Contributing

-Development of Time Measurer happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving Recoil.
+The development of this library happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving this library.

 - [Code of Conduct](./CODE_OF_CONDUCT.md)
 - [Contributing Guide](./CONTRIBUTING.md)